NickMcConnell/FAangband/docs/a-quick-demo.rst

 A quick demonstration
 =====================

-Angband is a very complex game, so you may want to try the following quick demonstration.
+FAangband is a very complex game, so you may want to try the following quick demonstration.
 The following instructions are for demonstration purposes only, and so they are intentionally boring.

-For this demo, we will assume that you have never played Angband before, that you have not requested any special "sub-windows", that you have not requested any special "graphics" modes, that you have a "numeric keypad" on your computer, and that you are using the default options, including, in
+For this demo, we will assume that you have never played FAangband before, that you have not requested any special "sub-windows", that you have not requested any special "graphics" modes, that you have a "numeric keypad" on your computer, and that you are using the default options, including, in